 The Village has been proactive in addressing the threat of catastrophic wildfire in recent years.
-The Village was designated as a Fire Wise Community / USA status in December 2014.
-The Firewise Board of Directors is responsible for preparing an annual Work Plan to address the risks of a catastrophic forest fire.
+The Village was recognized as a Firewise Community in December 2014.
+The Firewise Community Board of Directors is responsible for preparing an action plan to address the risks of a catastrophic forest fire.

-In August 2014, the Firewise Community Board of Directors assessed each property in the Village to determine whether or not they are high, medium, or low risk.
-Then in 2015 the Firewise Community Board of Directors was awarded a \$500 grant from State Farm Insurance for thinning the dead and dying trees and dead underbrush on the property around the Village Offices and Fire Department building.
+In August 2014, the Firewise Community Board of Directors assessed each property in the Village to determine whether the risk tolerance for each property was high, medium, or low.
+The Firewise Community Board was awarded a \$500 grant from State Farm Insurance for a community preparedness day.
+The Board arranged to conduct thinning the dead and dying trees and dead underbrush on the property around the Village Firehouse.

-Most recently in 2015, the Village purchased software that will send a text message to anyone within range of cell towers in the Village of an immediate emergency situation (i.e. - wildland fires, landslides, avalanches, mudslides, active shooter, etc.) and inform them of evacuation sites and protocols.
-Also in 2015, the Village signed on as a member of the Rio Grande Wildfire and Water Source Protection Collaborative Effort and donated the requested \$5,000 to the US Geological Survey for a Regional Fire History Study.
+The Village recently purchased software that will send a text message to anyone within range of cell towers in the Village, with news of an immediate emergency situation (e.g. wildland fires, landslides, avalanches, mudslides, active shooter, etc.) and inform them of evacuation sites and protocols.
+In 2015, the Village signed on as a member of the Rio Grande Water Fund, which was working an a comprehensive plan for wildfire and water source protection in the Rio Grande watershed.
+The Village also donated the requested \$5,000 to the US Geological Survey for a collaborative Taos Village Fire History Study.